 The same strategy can be used for discretionary medical expenses.

-If you have questions about whether you should itemize or take the standard deduction, contact a local tax lawyer.
+If you have questions about whether you should itemize or take the standard deduction, contact a local tax lawyer or another tax adviser, such as a certified public accountant.

 Need a lawyer?
 Start here.